 The issues dealt with by the Counselling Service include, for example, depression, anxiety, eating disorders and self harm, loss and bereavement, self- esteem/confidence matters, relationship difficulties, transition stress, abuse, sexual issues, academic stresses and psychiatric situations including suicidal thoughts and intentions.
 The rates of severity range from mild to extremely severe.

-NB For face-to-face individual counselling, often an appointment is not immediately available.
+NB For face-to-face individual counselling, an appointment may not be immediately available.
 Students are invited to register and then use our call-to-book system to arrange their appointment.
 There is a time clock on the website which is updated weekly showing the anticipated turnaround time.